cylc/cylc-doc/src/workflow-design-guide/portable-workflows.rst

 ------------------------

-First a workflow Jinja2 variable called ``SITE`` should be set to the site name, either in ``rose-workflow.conf``, or in the workflow definition itself (perhaps automatically, by querying the local environment in some way).
+First a workflow Jinja2 variable called ``SITE`` should be set to the site name, either in ``rose-suite.conf``, or in the workflow definition itself (perhaps automatically, by querying the local environment in some way).

 .. code-block:: cylc